industrial-edge/Performance-Analytics/docs/Installation.md

 Open the Industrial Edge Management and launch the Databus configurator.

-When the configurator is open, add a user with the topic: `ie/#`
+When the configurator is open, add a user with the topic: `ie/#`.
+In this use case we use the credentials "edge" / "edge".
+The credentials can be chosen freely but must be the same in all system apps.

 ![Databus_User](graphics/add_user.png)